kaushal0494/HMD_Network/README.md

 # HMD_Net
-This repository consists of the implementation of the model HMD_Network which is accepted in CIKM'20.
+This repository consists of the implementation of the model HMD_Network paper ([link](https://dl.acm.org/doi/pdf/10.1145/3340531.3411997)) which is accepted in CIKM'20.
 We modified the implementation of [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) to adopt for distractor generation task.

 # Dependencies
 - python 3.6